EBRG Governance

 • Create a global steering team/roundtable with regular meetings for collaborating on events, sharing information, and cross-communicating to prevent E/BRG events overload.

-• Create a global shared calendar of awareness days and initiatives that all local E/BRGs can put their events.
+• Create a global shared calendar of awareness days and initiatives where all local E/BRGs can put their events.
 Include awareness days and initiatives for other diverse groups so all E/BRGs can prioritize and support each other through collaboration and intersectional events.
 Share calendar with communications team so information is marketed to entire employee population.

 • Identify roles and responsibilities of local vs. global leads.
 For example, consider developing a tiered model so each chapter knows where to focus their efforts.
 An example might be: